-Alcohol abuse and addiction has long been a problem in Wyoming, however, methamphetamine, crack cocaine, heroin and prescription opioid drug abuse rates are climbing.
+Alcohol abuse and addiction have long been a problem in Wyoming, however, methamphetamine, crack cocaine, heroin, and prescription opioid drug abuse rates are climbing.

 From 2013-2014, 7.5 percent of Wyoming residents aged 12 or older abused alcohol or struggled with alcohol addiction—nearly 36,000 residents.

 A 2016 state report cautioned, “The high percentage of alcohol-involved arrests, the inordinate number of arrests for public intoxication and driving under the influence, and the high levels of blood alcohol content or drivers arrested for being impaired represent real and significant threats to public safety.”

 - 57 percent of all Wyoming custodial arrests involved alcohol

 - Alcohol-related arrests were highest in Fremont, Sheridan and Teton counties

 Some experts believe that heroin and prescription opioid painkiller abuse rates rose when the price of methamphetamine soared after effective governmental crackdowns on production and distribution.
 Whatever the reason, abuse of heroin and other opioids like fentanyl can quickly lead to addiction and overdose.

 Key opioid statistics include:

 - From 2015 to 2016, the rate of opioid-related overdose deaths in Wyoming climbed from 7.9 deaths per 100,000 people to 8.7

 - Illicit drug- and prescription opioid-related overdose deaths are currently stabilizing